lewi-g/emotion-mapper/README.md

 ## Future Capabilities

-- filtering by emotion, event or time stamp
+- Filtering by emotion, event or time stamp
 - User authentication, privacy
 - Show filtered data using imagery, colors etc..
-- graphical representation, visual representation, charts, color graphs, pies, etc…
+- Graphical representation, visual representation, charts, color graphs, pies, etc…
 - Feedback regarding emotion: remember this awesome moment!
 - Feedback: if negative - do the things that brought you joy